auejin/JupilLabs/README.md

 ## Example

 On this example, the topic is set as `pupil.0`.
-And each entry of the corresponding payload was printed in the following form of `key, (class of value) value`.
+And each entry of the corresponding payload is printed in the following form of `key, (class of value) value`.

 ```json
 TOPIC :